oat9002/auto-compound/README.md

 # auto-compound

--   ~~Query and Auto compound following cron for cake-cake pool~~ (CakePool is migrated to MasterChefV2, no manual compound)
+-   ~~Query and Auto compound following cron for cake-cake pool~~ CakePool is migrated to MasterChefV2, no manual compound.
+Currently, it is checking CAKE earning from last action.
 -   Notify with Line Notify or Telegram

 ## Development in local